Lite3DP/Lite3DP-Gen-2/Troubleshooting/Readme.md

 b) Update the firmware to v1.1 or later.

+7) For the "Touch pencil" test print and 0.025mm layer thickness, a missing line of code was found, which made the screen black before drawing the circular section in the last layers, printing the progress screen.
+It was corrected in firmware v1.1.
+(This did not affect other layer thicknesses or other test files or micro SD card files, which have their own printing function.)

 **Some clarifications:**

 1) All machines have been delivered with firmware v1.0 loaded.